Most people don’t know who they really are — and likely never will.

 When we call someone “stupid” or attack their appearance — it reassures us that we’re not like them and lack the negative traits we’re scrutinizing about them.
 Somewhat ironically, the points we choose to attack are most often the traits we embody the most in ourselves.

 A good example of this is people that actively judge and attack homosexuals.
-It’s these people that are usually the most insecure about their sexuality and may have repressed homosexual desires they’re working to cover by projecting the disdain onto others around them instead.
+It’s these people that are usually the most insecure about their sexuality and may have repressed homosexual desires they’re working to cover by projecting the disdain onto others.

 2. Disconnection & Addiction